-The Routing page looks different depending on the type of MIDI Expression you have connected..
-The settings are organized in vertical columns.
-Each column represents a source of input.
-The MIDI Expression iO in pictured below has 3 pedal inputs, 1 MIDI DIN In, and 1 USB MIDI In, for a total of 5 sources of input.
+The Routing page looks different depending on the type of MIDI Expression you have connected.
+The settings are organized into columns, each representing a MIDI source.
+The MIDI Expression iO has 4 pedal inputs, 1 MIDI DIN In, and 1 USB MIDI In, for a total of 6 sources of input.

-Each source of input can be routed to the MIDI Transformer, to the USB Host, and the MIDI Din out by clicking on their respective toggle buttons.
+Each source of input can be routed to the MIDI Transformer, the USB Host, and the MIDI Din out by clicking on their respective toggle buttons.
 Note that only MIDI Expression iO devices will have the options to route MIDI Out Din.

 NOTE: When the MIDI Expression iO is powered by a USB charger or DC Jack, it automatically goes into standalone mode.
-In standalone mode, the routing settings here have no effect.
-Instead, MIDI from the MIDI in DIN is automatically merged with the pedal inputs and sent out through the MIDI Out DIN.
+In standalone mode, all MIDI from the MIDI in DIN and pedals is automatically merged and sent out through the MIDI Out DIN.